 Yet, we all know that our lives don’t always reflect the Holy Spirit’s presence or demonstrate His power.
 If He indwells us and His power is meant to enable us, why do our lives so often appear as if He has abandoned us?

 Paul would have us understand that it is an issue of obedience and submission.
-They Holy Spirit, just like the Father and the Son, must be obeyed.
+The Holy Spirit, just like the Father and the Son, must be obeyed.
 His permanent presence within us doesn’t mean He forces Himself upon us.
-He commanded the believers in Galatia to “walk by the Spirit, and you will not gratify the desires of the flesh.
+Paul commanded the believers in Galatia to “walk by the Spirit, and you will not gratify the desires of the flesh.
 For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do” (Galatians 5:16-17 ESV).

 He reminded them that their new life in Christ was due to the Spirit.
 He said, “we live by the Spirit,” but he added, “let us also keep in step with the Spirit” (Galatians 5:25 ESV).
-The Holy Spirit is the one who made possible our new life in Christ.
+The Holy Spirit is the one who had made possible their new life in Christ.
 Paul told Titus that God “saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit, whom he poured out on us richly through Jesus Christ our Savior” (Titus 3:5-6 ESV).
 And yet, this new life requires that we “keep in step with the Spirit.”

 The danger each believer faces is the temptation to live the Christian life in their own strength.
 In fact, Paul saw the Galatian believers doing that very thing and asked them, “After starting your new lives in the Spirit, why are you now trying to become perfect by your own human effort?”
 (Galatians 3:3 NLT).
 They were falling back on their own ability to keep the law or, to put it another way, on their own self-righteousness.
 But in doing so, they were circumventing the power made available to them by the Holy Spirit.